SliceCast/Game-Guardian-Il2cpp-Script-/README.md

 --replaced("EC 39 CE 03 BC 39 CE 03 00 F0 20 E3 1E FF 2F E1")

 Note: Some of these hex values are backwards aka reversed to get a more precise search value.
+If you reverse it, then you need to replace the hex by reversing it as well.

 Credits to: SliceCast & Pharaoh